-Dorset County Council's mission is to 'improve the quality of life for people in Dorset now and for the future'.
-To help us to do this we need to understand your views and experiences about the place in which you live and the services you receive.
+Dorset County Council need to understand your views and experiences about the place in which you live and the services you receive.

-The Consultation and Engagement Team are committed to informing and involving the people of Dorset, including our staff, in delivering and developing our services.
+The Consultation and Research Team are committed to informing and involving the people of Dorset, including our staff, in delivering and developing our services.

 We consult through:

-statutory surveys which include the new Place Survey and Budget Consultation for Businesses
+statutory surveys such as the Budget Consultation for Businesses

 local surveys designed by our services to ask for your views on specific issues